-Another study looked into the migration of siloxane from baking moulds to food during baking with an electric oven.
+Another study looked into the migration of siloxane from baking molds to food during baking with an electric oven.

-The contamination of cake from silicone moulds was very low.
-The conclusion was that silicone moulds should be used only after precleaning and strictly following the temperature suggestions of the producers.
+The contamination of cake from silicone molds was very low.
+The conclusion was that silicone molds should be used only after precleaning and strictly following the temperature suggestions of the producers.

 The most important part is to see if there are any recommended ways of using silicone items.